tigriego/mod3-challenge-JavaScript-password-generator/README.md

 The "JavaScript Challenge: Password Generator" required me to create an application that an employee can use to generate a random password based on criteria they've selected.
 This app can run in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean and polished user interface that is responsive and adapts to multiple screen sizes.

+## Technologies used:
+- HTML
+- CSS
+- JavaScript

 ## Installation
 1. Ensure you have a web browser installed on your computer (e.g, Google, Mozilla Firefox).
 2. Clone this repository to your local machine using following command: git clone git@github.com:tigriego/mod2-challenge-professionalportfolio.git.
 Alternatively, you can download the repository as a ZIP file and extract it.